e12chaos/BINF6250F25/README.md

 Put pseudocode in this box:

 ```
-Import numpy as np

 def BWT(string: str) -> str:
-    """Function to calculate Burrows-Wheeler Transform for a given string.

-    Computes the Burrows-Wheeler Transform by creating all rotations of the input
-    string, sorting them lexicographically, and extracting the last column.

-    Args:
-        string: The input string to transform.

-    Returns:
-        The Burrows-Wheeler Transform of the input string.

-    Examples:
-        >>> BWT('googol')
-        'lo$oogg'

-        >>> BWT('banana$')
-        'annb$aa'
-    """

     #Make string into list of individual characters, put $ in last position
     string = list(string)